celo-org/docs/blog/17-03-2023-build-a-montly-susbscription-platform-using-celo-composer-openzeppelin-defender/build-a-monthly-susbscription-platform-using-celo-composer-openzeppelin-defender.md

 }
 ```

-Your output should look like this..you can see the Alfajores network and your wallet address after connecting your wallet.
+Your output should look like below.
+You can see the Alfajores network and your wallet address after connecting your wallet.

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1677700379085/64c4e595-033b-4b95-bd01-403a25e6fe34.png)

 However, the address button is way to long and doesn't look nice, we can make this better by truncating the address.
-The tuncate method is a method ...... read more here.

 Add the following code below your imports and also call the truncate

 ```js
 const truncateAddress = (address: string) => {